nethinduhansaka-dev/Lab02IntegrationS23010421/README.md

 ## 📱 Overview

-VPN Hansaka is a comprehensive Android application developed as part of the EEI4369 Mobile Application Development lab test.
+This is a comprehensive Android application developed as part of the EEI4369 Mobile Application Development lab test.
 The app demonstrates integration of multiple Android components including multimedia, Google Maps, sensor monitoring, and SQLite database management within a single cohesive application.

 ## ✨ Features